-John Dodge is the Executive Producer of CBS Chicago’s website.
+John Dodge is the Director of CBS Chicago’s website.
 (You are here now!
 Thanks for joining us.)

-Mr. Dodge has been a journalist a good long while, long enough to be called a “veteran.”
+Mr. Dodge has been a journalist a good long while.

 Before arriving at CBS, Mr. Dodge held various editorial positions at the Chicago Sun-Times.

 He likes to write about things that he finds interesting.

 He hopes you feel the same way.